nginxinc/nginx-wiki/source/start/topics/examples/xsendfile.rst

 Links to this issue
 -------------------
-* `Using X-Accel-Redirect Header With Nginx to Implement Controlled Downloads (with rails and php examples) <http://kovyrin.net/2006/11/01/nginx-x-accel-redirect-php-rails/>`_ from `Alexey Kovyrin <http://kovyrin.net/>`_
+* `Using X-Accel-Redirect Header With NGINX to Implement Controlled Downloads (with rails and php examples) <http://kovyrin.net/2006/11/01/nginx-x-accel-redirect-php-rails/>`_ from `Alexey Kovyrin <http://kovyrin.net/>`_

 * `Nginx-Fu: X-Accel-Redirect From Remote Servers <http://kovyrin.net/2010/07/24/nginx-fu-x-accel-redirect-remote/>`_ from `Alexey Kovyrin <http://kovyrin.net/>`_